trek region

 3. Food during the transit.

-5. Mules to carry personal luggage.
+5. Mule or porter to carry personal luggage.

 Srinagar Accommodation: The stay at Srinagar on the last day is not included in the trek fee.
 However we can assist you in booking a hotel or a houseboat for the same, please let us know at least 15 days in advance to the start of the trek.
-Intimation is by email only at info@trekthehimalayas.com
+The intimation is by email only at info@trekthehimalayas.com

-Things can be provided on demand and availability (participant has to pay extra for these things)
+Things can be provided on demand and availability (participant has to pay extra for these things).

-1- Satellite phone/setphone - is a type of mobile phone that connects via radio links via satellites orbiting the Earth instead of terrestrial cell sites like cellphones.
+1- Satellite phone/set phone - a type of mobile phone that connects via radio links via satellites orbiting the Earth instead of terrestrial cell sites like cellphones.
 Therefore, they can operate in most geographic locations on the Earth's surface.

 2- Gamow/PAC HAPO Bag (Portable Hyperbaric Bag) - is a unique, portable hyperbaric chamber for the treatment of acute mountain sickness (AMS), also known as altitude sickness.

-3- AEDs (Automated External Defibrillators) - are portable life-saving devices designed to treat people experiencing sudden cardiac arrest, a medical condition in which the heart stops beating suddenly and unexpectedly
+3- AEDs (Automated External Defibrillators) - are portable life-saving devices designed to treat people experiencing sudden cardiac arrest, a medical condition in which the heart stops beating suddenly and unexpectedly.

 Cancellation terms: